 The National Ceremony

-The Hoa Lu festival is described in historical records as a “solemn ceremony” and later regarded as “the Nation ceremony” by successive Vietnamese dynasties, despite the fact that Hoa Lu was no longer a the capital.
-It is well known that the courts of Thang Long-Hanoi all the way through to the lords of the Nguyen dynasty of Hue all sent high mandarins and officials to the Truong Yen/Hoa Lu Festival.
+Historical records describe the Hoa Lu festival as a ‘solemn ceremony,’ and successive Vietnamese dynasties later regarded it as ‘the Nation ceremony,’ even though Hoa Lu was no longer the capital.
+The courts of Thang Long-Hanoi through to the Nguyen dynasty of Hue all sent high mandarins and officials to the Truong Yen/Hoa Lu Festival.”

 According to legend, King Dinh’s birthday is on the 15th of the second lunar month, but the people of the ancient capital Hoa Lu instead celebrated the day the king ascended the throne around March 6-7 on the lunar calendar.
-The death of King Le Hoan, the founder of the Early Le Dynasty was on March 8, so the festival is traditionally held during those three days.
-A coincidence of history perhaps but for such a large undertaking, it has turned out extremely practical.
+King Le Hoan, the founder of the Early Le Dynasty, died on March 8, so people traditionally hold the festival during the following three days.
+A coincidence of history perhaps but for such a large undertaking, it has turned out extremely convenient.

 Ancient Conventions

-The festival is divided into two sections: the sacrifice and the festival.
-The sacrifice is separated into seven categories: the temple door opening ceremony, the water procession ritual, the incense offering ceremony, the fire procession, the Moc Duc ceremony, the donation ceremony, the palanquin procession, and the Floating Lamp ( Water lantern).
-The festival itself is composed of four sections: an opening ceremony, reed flowers chess drill, Thai Binh sorting letters, and festival-related events.
+The festival divides into two main parts: the sacrifice and the festival.
+The sacrifice breaks down into seven categories: the temple door opening ceremony, the water procession ritual, the incense offering ceremony, the fire procession, the Moc Duc ceremony, the donation ceremony, the palanquin procession, and the Floating Lamp (water lantern).
+The festival itself includes four sections: an opening ceremony, a reed flowers chess drill, Thai Binh letter sorting, and other festival-related events.

 The ritual begins with the Moc Duc ceremony, which is the statue’s “bathing” rite (held at midnight the night before the festival begins).
-Moc Duc is a tradition rite of washing a corpse before burial but is used in many ceremonies in Asia as a symbolic cleansing of artifacts,statues and so on that represent the long deceased.
+Moc Duc is the traditional Vietnamese rite of washing a corpse before burial, but many Asian ceremonies also use it symbolically to cleanse artifacts, statues, and other representations of the long deceased

-This is followed by the washing of the tablets and preparing headgear for the statues, all in preparation for the ceremonial palanquin procession of the ‘royal statue’ to the temple.
+Participants then wash the tablets and prepare headgear for the statues, all to get ready for the ceremonial palanquin procession of the ‘royal statue’ to the temple.
 The palanquin usually only carries the king’s tablet and cap.
 Esentially, the Moc Duc is about preparing revered ancestors for their public parade.

 During the Hoa Lu Festival, people actively participate in the procession by burning incense, offering prayers, and reading vows passed down from generations.
 This pays respect to the talented heroes of the country and also as an offering of worship to both heaven and earth.
 At the end of the “water procession,” everyone gathers in the center of the stage to start the fire procession by burning incense sticks and candles at King Dinh and King Le’s shrines.
-As part of the Tribute Ceremony, a contest between the participating teams is held to select the most beautiful Five Fruit Trays and so deciding the ones most fit for worshiping the kings of both temples.
+As part of the Tribute Ceremony, judges hold a contest between the participating teams to select the most beautiful Five Fruit Trays, deciding which ones are most fit to worship the kings of both temples.

 The Palanquin Procession

 For the “Palanquin procession”, the parade begins in the heart of Hoa Lu’s old capital and concludes at the twin temples.
-This is said to demonstrate the respect, admiration and loyalty to the wise men who “laid a firm foundation” for modern Vietnam’s culture.
+People say this ritual demonstrates respect, admiration, and loyalty to the wise men who ‘laid a firm foundation’ for modern Vietnam’s culture.
 Finally, Buddhist monks, nuns and fellow believers light water lanterns to release on the Sao Khe river, somewhat similar to the Vu Lan (Hungry Ghost) lanterns of Hoi An in Central Vietnam.
 This ceremony usually begins at 19:00 and lasts until 23:00 on the same day.

-The Procession is followed by the “temple opening” ritual at King Dinh Tien Hoang and King Le Hoan’s temples.
+Participants follow the procession with the ‘temple opening’ ritual at King Dinh Tien Hoang’s and King Le Hoan’s temples.
 During the event, guests can visit the temple without needing to show their entrance tickets as is customary.
-Following this is the “water procession” which begins at King Dinh Tien Hoang’s temple and proceeds to the Hoang Long river dock, where water is collected in a cup and returned to the temple.
+The ‘water procession’ follows, starting at King Dinh Tien Hoang’s temple and proceeding to the Hoang Long river dock, where participants collect water in a cup and return it to the temple.

 Entertainment